 The activities of the Trust are overseen by its trustees, who are the members of APA’s Board of Educational Affairs.
 EdAT finances are overseen by the APAPO Treasurer.

 What Is the Relationship of the Education Advocacy Trust to APA?

 Though EdAT is part of the APA’s companion organization, APAPO, it is staffed by members of APA’s Education Directorate staff.

 What is the Relationship of the Education Advocacy Trust to APAPO?

-The EdAT is a grantor trust of the APAPO.
-The people who serve on the APA Board of Educational Affairs (BEA) also serve as the administrative oversight group for the Education Advocacy Trust and report to the APAPO Board of Directors, which is made up of the same individuals as the APA Board of Directors.
-The EdAT is governed in a structure parallel to that in which the members of the Committee for the Advancement of Professional Practice (CAPP) serve as the administrative oversight group for the practice activities of the APAPO.
-The EdAT has a separate source of revenue and a separate bank account from that maintained for the Practice Assessment and does not engage in activities that will compete with the APAPO for revenues.
+EdAT is a grantor trust of APAPO.
+Members of APA’s Board of Educational Affairs (BEA) serve as the administrative oversight group for the Education Advocacy Trust and report to the APAPO/APA Board of Directors.
+EdAT has a separate source of revenue and a separate bank account from that maintained for the Practice Assessment, and does not engage in activities that compete with APAPO for revenues.